 - Have an income “definitely” below $100,000 per year

 - Be decades away from retirement (and well below 50)

 “Of most importance, the majority of investors are people who elect to not live in the moment and spend everything that they earn, instead choosing to make some financial sacrifices during their 40-ish year in the workforce to improve their position for those post-work years,” he said.

 “I think the world would be a better place if less people were dependent upon the public purse.”

 Looking to invest in property?
 The table below showcases some of the lowest rate investment home loans on the market (variable, interest-only repayments).

 Base criteria of: a $400,000 loan amount, variable, interest-only (IO) home loans with an LVR (loan-to-value) ratio of at least 80%.
+The product and rate must be clearly published on the product provider’s web site.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 18 November 2019.
+Rates correct as at 17 February 2020.
 View disclaimer.

 Stats broken down